-The answer to questions like this will help determine whether you are sending out 3 emails with blog or video links or 20 with every manner of content and free trial offer in perpetuity.
+The answer to questions like this will help determine whether you are sending out 3 emails with a blog or video links or 20 with every manner of content and free trial offers in perpetuity.

 Depending on your sales funnel cycle, free content that you could offer over the course of several emails includes: